 - How much MORE will He be pleased if we give to ministries that are both helpful to the Jewish people and are sharing the Good News of Jesus Christ!

-- I would also ask that you pray for Rabbi Eckstein, asking the Lord to reveal His Son, Jesus, the Jewish Messiah—to the Rabbi.
+- I would also ask that you pray for Yael Eckstein, asking the Lord to reveal His Son, Jesus, the Jewish Messiah—to her.